Skip to content

 SpeciesC. esculenta

-Horsfield’s bronze cuckoo is a small species of cuckoo that is found in the family Cuculidae.
-It is generally quite small, with an average size of around 22g, making it one of the smaller species of cuckoo.
+Horsfield’s bronze cuckoo is a small cuckoo species found in the family Cuculidae.
+It is generally relatively small, with an average size of around 22g, making it one of the smaller cuckoo species.

-It is most easily identified by its striking green and bronze iridescent coloration on its back, along with incomplete brown barring from the neck to the tail.
-This unique coloring is what sets it apart from other species, making it an easy bird to spot and identify.
+It is most easily identified by its striking green and bronze iridescent coloration on its back and incomplete brown barring from the neck to the tail.
+This unique coloring sets it apart from other species, making it an easy bird to spot and identify.

 Additionally, its call is quite distinct, with a short and mellow whistle.
-This species of cuckoo is found in the open woodlands of Southeast Asia, often in areas with plenty of tall trees and shrubs.
+This cuckoo species is found in the open woodlands of Southeast Asia, often in areas with plenty of tall trees and shrubs.

-It is a solitary bird, typically found in pairs and tends to feed on a variety of insects and small invertebrates.
-As a result, it is an important species in its local ecosystem, helping to regulate insect populations.
+It is a solitary bird, typically found in pairs and tends to feed on various insects and small invertebrates.
+As a result, it is an essential species in its local ecosystem, helping to regulate insect populations.

 KingdomAnimalia